FIBA Basketball World Cup: History

-In 2002, other nations eventually caught up to the four powerhouse countries and their successor states.
-FR Yugoslavia, led by Peja Stojaković of the Sacramento Kings and Dejan Bodiroga of FC Barcelona won the final game against Argentina, while Dirk Nowitzki, who was the tournament's MVP, led Germany to the bronze, its first ever World Championship medal.
+In 2002, other nations caught up to the four powerhouse countries and their successor states.
+FR Yugoslavia, led by Peja Stojaković of the Sacramento Kings and Dejan Bodiroga of FC Barcelona, won the final game against Argentina, while Dirk Nowitzki, who was the tournament's MVP, led Germany to the bronze, its first ever World Championship medal.
 Meanwhile, the United States team, this time made up of NBA players, struggled to a sixth-place finish.
 This new era of parity convinced FIBA to expand the tournament to 24 teams for the 2006, 2010, and 2014 editions of the tournament.

 In 2006, emerging powerhouse Spain beat Greece in the first appearance in the final for both teams.
 Spain became only the seventh team (Yugoslavia and FR Yugoslavia are counted separately in the FIBA records) to capture a World Championship gold.
-The USA, who lost to Greece in a semi-final, won against Argentina in the third-place match and claimed bronze.
+The USA, which lost to Greece in a semi-final, won against Argentina in the third-place match and claimed bronze.

 In the 2010 FIBA World Championship final, the USA defeated Turkey and won gold for the first time in 16 years, while Lithuania beat Serbia and won bronze.
-The United States became the third country to defend the championship, winning against Serbia at the 2014 edition of the tournament.
+The next time around, the United States became the third country to defend the championship, winning against Serbia at the 2014 edition of the tournament.
 France beat Lithuania in the bronze medal game.

 After the 2014 edition, FIBA instituted significant changes to the World Cup.
 The final competition was expanded from 24 to 32 teams.
 Also, for the first time since 1967, the competition would no longer overlap with the FIFA World Cup.
-To accommodate this change, the 2014 FIBA World Cup was followed by a 2019 edition in China, and will be followed by a 2023 edition in the Philippines, Japan, and Indonesia.
+To accommodate this change, the 2014 FIBA World Cup was followed by a 2019 edition in China, followed by a 2023 edition in the Philippines, Japan, and Indonesia, and the 2027 tournament in Qatar, the first World Cup to be held in the Arab world.